xjb714/xjb/README.md

 * Raffaello Giulietti ([@rgiulietti](https://github.com/rgiulietti)) - Author of the Schubfach algorithm, whose work forms a foundational basis for xjb.

+* Victor Zverovich ([@vitaut](https://github.com/vitaut)) - The author of the [zmij](https://github.com/vitaut/zmij) algorithm and the fmt library.
+The source code implementation of this project is partially derived from zmij.

 ## who is using this algorithm